-- 1) Introductory courses (18 credits for major; 6 credits for minor)

-- a) Disciplinary course SOCI1001.
-Introduction to sociology (6 credits)

-- b) Two pre-requisite courses from the following six units, but not more than one from a single unit (12 credits):
+- 1) Introductory courses (18 credits for major; 6 credits for minor) - a) Disciplinary course SOCI1001.
+Introduction to sociology (6 credits) - b) Two pre-requisite courses from the following six units, but not more than one from a single unit (12 credits):

-Faculty of Social Sciences

-Geography

-Politics and Public Administration

-Psychology

-Social Work and Social Administration

-Sociology

-- 2) Advanced courses (54 credits for major; 30 credits for minor) consist of the following component:

-- a) Compulsory course (6 credits)
+- 2) Advanced courses (54 credits for major; 30 credits for minor) consist of the following component: - a) Compulsory course (6 credits)

 Candidates who major in this programme are required to complete this course, preferably in their second year of study.

 SOCI2080.
 Media and culture in modern societies (6 credits)